ra1028/VueFlux/README.md

 ```

 ### Subscription
-Subscribing to the store returns Subscription.
+Subscribing to the store returns this type.
 Subscription has `unsubscribe` function which can remove an observer function that is subscribing to the store.

 ```swift